canonical/loki-k8s-operator/INTEGRATING.md

 This library provides two main objects:

-- `LokiPushApiProvider`: This object is meant to be used by any charmed operator that needs to implement the provider side of the `loki_push_api` relation interface.
+- `LokiPushApiProvider`: This object may be used by any charmed operator that wants to provide a way to push loki logs **to it**.
 For instance a Loki charm.

 - `LokiPushApiConsumer`: This object is meant to be used by any charmed operator that needs to send log to Loki by implementing the consumer side of the `loki_push_api` relation interface.